w3f/polkadot-spec/docs/sect-lightclient.md

 For light clients, it is too expensive to download the state (approx. 550MB) to respond to queries.
 Rather, the queries are submitted to the Full node and only the response of the full node is validated using the hash of the state root.
 Requests for warp sync are performed using the `/dot/sync/warp` *Request-Response* substream, the corresponding network messages are detailed in [Section -sec-num-ref-](chap-networking#sect-protocols-substreams).

 Light clients base their trust in provided snapshots and the ability to slash grandpa votes for equivocation for the period they are syncing via warp sync.
-Full nodes and above in contrast verify each block indvidually.
+Full nodes and above, in contrast, verify each block individually.

 In theory, the `warp sync` process takes the Genesis Block as input and outputs the hash of the state trie root at the latest finalized block.
 This root hash acts as proof to further validate the responses to queries by the full node.
-The `warp sync` works by starting from a trusted specified block (for e.g. from a snapshot) and verifying the block headers only at the authority set changes.
+The `warp sync` works by starting from a trusted specified block (e.g. from a snapshot) and verifying the block headers only at the authority set changes.

 Eventually, the light client verifies the finality of the block returned by a full node to ensure that the block is indeed the latest finalized block.
 This entails two things: